News

 Return to News

 It’s a known fact that investment firms owned and run by women and people of color manage only a small proportion of institutional assets under management (AUM).
 Investing with these diverse managers provides access to unique investment opportunities that otherwise may be overlooked.
 While many asset owners want to prioritize justice, equity, diversity, and inclusion when looking at investment opportunities, few of them have sufficient investment staff to conduct due diligence on emerging diverse managers.
-Impact Finance Center is raising funds to create a shared-ownership, due diligence database of emerging diverse managers in all asset classes.
-This sorely needed infrastructure will help to increase allocations to diverse managers and help move them from emerging to established while building capabilities and capacity.

 “I am excited to join forces with IFC to bring together innovative programming showcasing diverse emerging managers who are using integrated capital to build community wealth and power,” said BII CEO Betty Francisco.